wlodekb/kubernetes-the-hard-way-on-azure/docs/04-certificate-authority.md

 ```

 ## Distribute the Client and Server Certificates
-##instead of whoami use the username used to create the linux VM
+## If you're following the previous steps the username used to create the linux VM would be kuberoot

 Copy the appropriate certificates and private keys to each worker instance: